andrew/ultimate-awesome/README.md

 - [awesome-ai-best-papers](https://github.com/shunk031/awesome-ai-best-papers) - A curated list of famous CV/NLP/ML/AI best papers, inspired by Best Paper Awards in Computer Science (since 1996).
 - [awesome-hslu](https://github.com/stairch/awesome-hslu) - A collection of exercises, solutions, projects, summaries and more by students @ HSLU :mortar_board:.
 - [awesome-ethereum](https://github.com/toadkicker/awesome-ethereum) - A curated list of how to get started with Ethereum blockchain technologies.
-- [All-In-One-CyberSecurity-Resources](https://github.com/vatsalgupta67/All-In-One-CyberSecurity-Resources) - List of CyberSecurity Resources and some different Sub-Domains of CyberSecurity .
 - [awesome-nonprofit-discounts](https://github.com/wordnik/awesome-nonprofit-discounts) - A list of awesome companies who discount their software for nonprofit orgs.
 - [awesome-make](https://github.com/adelarsq/awesome-make) - A list about Make resources 🛠.
-- [awesome-robotics-ai-companies](https://github.com/balloch/awesome-robotics-ai-companies) - A living list of important industry innovators in the Robotics and AI space .
+- [awesome-generative-books](https://github.com/cdr6934/awesome-generative-books) - A repository of generative art book resources .
 - [awesome-human-object-interaction](https://github.com/chinancheng/awesome-human-object-interaction) - Paper list of human object interaction (HOI).
 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.
-- [reinforcement-learning-resources](https://github.com/datascienceid/reinforcement-learning-resources) - A curated list of awesome reinforcement courses, video lectures, books, library and many more. .
 - [awesome-numa](https://github.com/domargan/awesome-numa) - A community-oriented list of useful NUMA-related libraries, tools, and other resources.
 - [awesome-poi](https://github.com/egoist/awesome-poi) - A curated list of awesome Poi resources.
 - [awesome-glyphs](https://github.com/er1chu/awesome-glyphs) - A list of plugins / python scripts, tutorials, and other resources for Glyphs, the next generation type design software.